return to okla64.com

 good Chess problem should have just one solution.
 This method can be

-done extemely well.
-This method which shows the great ingenuity and
+done extremely well.
+This method shows the great ingenuity and

 While any Chess position may be considered with this fashion, only